icaroribeiro/nuveo-code-challenge/README.md

 In order to summarise, the project comprehends the implementation of a back-end application for the management of workflows.
 It is composed by a **REST** API developed using **Go** programming language, in addition to a **Postgres** database and a **RabbitMQ** message broker.

-Throughout this documentation, a few aspects will be highlighted, such as, the configuration of environment variables of te **Postgres** database and the **RabbitMQ** message broker, and the procedures adopted to run the project with **Docker** containers.
+Throughout this documentation, a few aspects will be highlighted, such as, the configuration of environment variables of the **Postgres** database and the **RabbitMQ** message broker, and the procedures adopted to run the project with **Docker** containers.

 Finally, the last section named **Project Dynamics** illustrates a brief report of how the solution works in practice.